25 Winter Activities to Enjoy at Lake Louise

 Unlike the summer months, the public parking at Lake Louise rarely fills up and it is free to park.
 We’ve visited Lake Louise dozens of times in the winter and have never had a problem parking.

-That doesn’t mean on the weekend around the New Year, you might not have some difficulty though, but still, you’ll be able to nab a spot.
+That doesn’t mean on the weekend around Christmas or the New Year, you might not have some difficulty though, but still, you’ll be able to nab a spot.

-• The Fairmont Chateau Lake Louise is another iconic long-standing resort in Banff National Park.
+- The Fairmont Chateau Lake Louise is an iconic long-standing resort in Banff National Park.
 If you’re looking for luxury accommodation with plenty of amenities in a location surrounded by mountains and remote backcountry, this is the place for you.
-It’s also a great spot for a romantic night out as there are some intimate Lake Louise restaurants here.
+It’s also a great spot for a romantic night out as there are some intimate restaurants here.

-• Baker Creek Mountain Resort is a laid-back escape offering comfortable lodge and log cabin accommodations.
-The grounds and lodge make for one of the most serene settings in Banff National Park, as sits along the Bow Valley Parkway.
+- Baker Creek Mountain Resort is a laid-back escape offering comfortable lodge and log cabin accommodations.
+The grounds and lodge make for one of the most serene settings in Banff National Park, as sits along the Bow Valley Parkway about a 20 minute drive from Lake Louise.

 Can You Visit Moraine Lake in Winter?